 About the Class

 Art is a visual record of artists’ perceptions throughout time.
-Focusing on developments in the painting and sculpture of western Europe, this class explores how artists learn and adapt previous traditions, and how modern art evolved in the 19th and 20th centuries.
+Focusing on developments in the painting and sculpture of western Europe, this class examines works in the Barnes collection to explore how artists learn and adapt earlier traditions and how modern art evolved in the 19th and 20th centuries.

 Students at Saint Joseph’s University can receive college credits for The Traditions of Art through our ongoing partnership.